 Moral analysis is rarely a defined part of management decision making.
 Ethical issues are generally managed by exception.
 And the financial costs are staggering.

 Aside from one’s own ethical parameters, the financial cost is almost impossible to comprehend.
-Fraud is rampant with 50% of all organizations experiencing fraud at any given time and the average company losing 5% of its annual revenue to fraud.
+According to the ACFE 2022 Report to the Nations, fraud is rampant with the average company losing 5% of its annual revenue to fraud, which is $4.7 trillion worldwide.
 It’s about ethics and it’s about the bottom line.